MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 1. Remove the Global Reach connection between Azure VMware Solution and on-premises.
 1. Open a support case with Microsoft Support to [enable ExpressRoute-to-ExpressRoute transit connectivity via a Firewall appliance in the hub with private routing policies](/azure/virtual-wan/how-to-routing-policies#expressroute).

-## Scenario 2: Use an NVA in Azure Virtual Network to inspect all network traffic
+## Scenario 2: An NVA in Azure Virtual Network inspects all network traffic

-This scenario involves the following customer profile, architectural components, and considerations.
+This scenario involves the following architectural components and considerations.

 ### When to use this scenario